jkoschma/genexplain-platform/docs/source/Organization_platform_new.md

 | Drug targets      | 11      | Working with different databases | 19      |

-The first workflow in nearly any Area is Load data, which is separately described in Chapter 3, before the individual Areas are being depicted.
+The first workflow in nearly any Area is Load data, which is separately described , before the individual Areas are being depicted.

 Also in the Work Space, all major input requirements will have to be done, the progress of a workflow and the results output will appear here as well.

 ### Tree Area

-In the Tree Area (**B** in the figure of Section 2.1), you find three tabs:
+In the Tree Area (**B** in the above figure), you find three tabs:
 **Databases**, **Data**, and **Analyses**.
 Under each of these tabs, you find a tree-structured listing of contents: the available databases, the data files to work with, and the analysis methods you can apply.
 You can open any subdirectory